youcan-shop/coding-challenges/Software Engineer - Frontend VueJs/README.md

 ## Brief

-As a user I authorize my Github Account then I am able to list my repositories with some features:
+As a user I authorize my Github Account then I am able to list my repositories with ability to filter by name (with autocomplete).
-- Filter by name (autocomplete).

-As a user I access to two dashboards for a selected repository.
-- Commits history Dashboard: a listing of last x commits in a branch (master is default) with ability to select and show commits.
-- Pull Requests history: a listing of last Pull Requests with ability to select and show pull requests.

-## Features

-### Commit history feature

-When the user is on commit history page, commits history is displayed in the left side, he can filter by branch name. when the user selects a particular commit, it append in the right side of the page the preview code changes related to this commit.

-### Last Pull Requests feature

-When the user is on last pull requests page, Pull Requests are listed by date desc in the left side.
-When the user selects a Pull requests, it appends commits related to this pull request in the right side.
-When the user selects a particular commit, it appends a third side in the right with previewing code changes related. to the selected commit.
+As a user I select a repository from the list, then it shows the commit history with infinite scroll related to this branch.
+Also I can switch the branch, then the commits listing is refreshed.

 ## Mockup

-A mockup describing the UI could be helpful for well understanding the brief, available here => https://app.moqups.com/sZB0qKZrxH/view
+A mockup describing the UI could be helpful for well understanding the brief, available here => https://app.moqups.com/sZB0qKZrxH/view (TO UPDATE)

 ## Evaluation criteria 🚨
 - Accuracy to follow instructions.